The64thGamer/cheeseepedia/content/wiki/best-of-cec-tv-2003.md

 ## Lives:

-**During this time Lives would be on seperate VHS tapes for MMBB based stores.**
+**Live Shows would be on separate VHS tapes for Existing Stage stores.**

 - {{< wiki-link "Birthday Star 01" >}}
 - Spanish Birthday 01